Important Info for Class of 2027

 - FYS 120-2 Shop Class as Soul Craft

 All students interested in acting in campus productions are encouraged to attend auditions for the fall musical production and/or short plays which will be directed by the students in the Senior Capstone Class and the Fundamentals of Directing class.
-Auditions for our fall play Shakespeare in Love will take place during the first week of classes.
+Auditions for our fall musical, The Prom, will take place during the first week of classes.
 Instructions for the auditions will be sent out via email to interested students and posted in the basement of Kline Theatre (Brua Hall).
 First-years are often cast in fall productions.
 There are also opportunities to work for the department in the scene shop, costume shop, or administrative office.

 There will be an ice-cream social sponsored by the campus theatre group, The Owl and Nightingale Players. it will take place in the afternoon on the Sunday of Orientation.
 For more information about classes, auditions, or events, please contact Carol Coon, Academic Office Administrator, (email@example.com).